 - Wave III – offers intensive targeted support when small group intervention fails to work.
 Pupils requiring this level of support will sometimes have Individual Education Programmes.

-A child that receives Wave 3 intervention will have regular review meetings.
+A child who is on the SEND register will have regular review meetings.
 The SENDCO and class teacher, parents/carers and the child meet to decide on agreed outcomes, the next steps and a date for the next review.
 They meet at least three times a year.

 Review meetings are person centred, placing the child at the centre of the review.
 Consideration will be given to the following key questions:

 What is important to the child now?